 “Everything we need in life, we already have.
 We were born with it.”

-Sure she’s using a motivational recording to remind her of what she already knows.
-The tape is forcing her to keep her attention and focus on where it belongs – on Angela.
-Overriding a virus (worm) that is backed up through media messages of “look at me, look at me” and saved daily will take a lot of repetitive steps to remove it.
+Sure, she’s using a motivational recording to remind her of what she already knows.
+The tape forces her to keep her attention and focus on where it belongs – on Angela.
+Overriding a virus (worm) backed up through media messages of “look at me, look at me” and saved daily will take many repetitive steps to remove it.